katzur/story-sparks/README.md

 2. As a Site User I can view individual product details so that I can identify the name, price, description, ingredients and product image.
 3. As a Site User I can easily view the total of my purchases at any time so that I can avoid spending too much and have a good overview of the current total.
 4. As a Site User I can easily register an account so that I can have a personal account and be able to view my profile information: saved address details and past order history.
-5. As a Site User I can easily log in an account so that I can access my personal account information,
+5. As a Site User I can easily log in an account so that I can access my personal account information.
 6. As a Site User I can easily log out of my account so that I can ensure no one else can see my personal account information and order history.
 7. As a Site User I can easily recover my password in case I forget it so that I can recover access to my account.
 8. As a Site User I can receive an email confirmation after registering so that I can verify that my account registration was successful.